mozilla/webmaker-curriculum/README.md

 Webmaker Clubs curriculum (alpha)
 =================================

-*Star this repository to be informed of updates!*
+*Click on the 'watch' button to be informed of updates!*

 In 2015, Mozilla is working with the community on [Webmaker Clubs](https://wiki.mozilla.org/Webmaker/2015/Mentors/Clubs) (name TBC).
 The idea is to address the following problems: